 Jatiluwih Rice Terraces

 To see this for yourself, the best collection of rice fields to visit are the ones at Jatiluwih, where more than 500 farmers take care of more than 600 hectares.
-The cascading system of terraces is built into a hillside and the water that is moved around the area through a sophisticated ancient irrigation system that was invented here in the 9th century!
+The cascading system of terraces is built into a hillside, and the water is moved around the area through a sophisticated ancient irrigation system invented here in the 9th century!

-Pura Luhur Batukaru is one of the most sacred Hindu temples in Bali and is one of the island’s nine directional temples.
-It was originally built in the 11th century but most of what you’ll see was actually rebuilt in the mid-1900s.
+Pura Luhur Batukaru is one of Bali’s most sacred Hindu temples and one of the island’s nine directional temples.
+It was originally built in the 11th century, but most of what you’ll see was actually rebuilt in the mid-1900s.

 How to get there

-The rice fields and temple are about 50 kilometres from the main beach areas of Bali.
+The rice fields and the temple are about 50 kilometers from the main beach areas of Bali.
 If you drive yourself, it will take at least 90 minutes (because of traffic).
-There are tours that go here and they could be an easier option.
+There are tours that go here, and they could be an easier option.